cjstehno/effigy/effigy-guide/Repositories.md

 ## @Repository

 The `@Repository` annotation is applied to a class that is to be used as a repository for an Effigy entity.
-The required `value` property of the annotation is used to specify the type of entity being managed by the repository.
+The `value` property of the annotation is used to specify the type of entity being managed by the repository.
 The type specified must be annotated with the `@Entity` annotation.
+The `value` property is required if CRUD operation annotations are to be used by the repository; however, the `value` may be omitted if only the SQL-based annotations will be used.

 When the `@Repository` annotation is applied to a repository class, the SpringFramework `@org.springframework.stereotype.Repository` annotation will be added to the compiled class This allows Spring component scanning to pick up Effigy repositories without any extra configuration.